Scope and Definitions - 1.1

 ProsedyreSOP

-Detailed, written instructions to achieve uniformity of the performance of a specific function.
+Detailed, documented instructions to achieve uniformity of the performance of a specific activity.

 Describes responsibility, delegation and who does what, when and how.